OpenNTI/nti.docs.platform.enduser/editorguide/assignment.rst

 1. View the assignment in editing mode.

 2. Select the publish button at the bottom right.
-(If students have begun taking the assignment, you will first be presented a Reset button.
-You will need to reset student progress before proceeding.)
+(If learners have begun taking the assignment, you will first be presented a Reset button.
+You will need to reset learner progress before proceeding.)

 3. Now, click the “delete” button.
 A window will now appear to confirm deletion.